ProhibitedTV/BitRiver-Live/docs/testing-status.md

 ## Coverage gaps to address

-- **Ingest/stream lifecycle:** End-to-end coverage for stream start/stop across
+- **Ingest/stream lifecycle:** Live ingest orchestration now has deterministic integration coverage for stream start/stop and retry handling via the HTTP controller fakes, but export and recording flows still need end-to-end attention.
-  ingest controllers, transcoder coordination, and recording export is minimal.
 - **Authentication and session flows:** Need integration coverage for login, session refresh/expiry, and permission checks across admin and viewer APIs.
 - **Viewer/client interactions:** Limited automated coverage for chat and